What is crawlability?

 Sitemaps – Another way to help the crawlers understand your website and what to crawl is with a sitemap.
 There are multiple tools that help create and set up sitemaps for your website such as Yoast SEO and Google Search Console.

 Broken Links – A broken link is where a hyperlink on your website leads to a nonexisting webpage address.
 Crawlers will pick up on this issue on your website.
 Here is a tool to check your website for broken links – Broken Link Check Tool.

 Implementing five strategies will help improve the crawlability of your website and improve your SEO.
-If you want help with implementing these tips on your website, contact us and we are happy to help.
+If you want help with implementing these tips on your website, email Josh and we are happy to help.